mattmallencode/crm/README.md

 As a Sherpa user I want to sort my team's contacts by email, phone number, etc.

+#### View Contacts in Pages

+*User Story ID:  16*

+As a Sherpa user I want to	 see my contacts split up into "pages" which I can navigate rather than all records being listed on a single page.

 #### View Contact Activity

-*User Story ID:  16*
+*User Story ID:  17*

-As a Sherpa user I want to view all recent activity for a contact e.g. notes, emails, meetings etc.
+As a Sherpa user I want to view all team activity for a contact e.g. notes, emails, meetings etc.

 #### Post Notes

-*User Story ID:  17*
+*User Story ID:  18*

 As a Sherpa user, I want to add a note to a contact's page.

 #### Remove notes

-*User Story ID:  18*
+*User Story ID:  19*

 As a Sherpa user, I want to remove a note on a contact's page.

 #### Send Email

-*User Story ID: 19*

-As a Sherpa user, I want to send an email to a contact

-#### Reply to Email
 *User Story ID: 20*

-As a Sherpa user, I want to reply to an email from a contact
+As a Sherpa user, I want to send an email to a contact.

 #### View Emails

 *User Story ID: 21*

-As a Sherpa user, I want to view my emails sent and received to/from a contact
+As a Sherpa user, I want to view my emails sent and received to/from a contact.

+#### Reply to Email

+*User Story ID: 22*

+As a Sherpa user, I want to reply to an email from a contact.

 #### Set a Task

-*User Story ID: 22*
+*User Story ID: 23*

-As a Sherpa user, I want to create a task in relation to a contact
+As a Sherpa user, I want to create a task in relation to a contact.

 #### View Tasks
-*User Story ID: 23*
+*User Story ID: 24*

-As a Sherpa user, I want to view all tasks in relation to a contact
+As a Sherpa user, I want to view all tasks in relation to a contact.

 #### Schedule Meeting
-*User Story ID: 24*
+*User Story ID: 25*

-As a Sherpa user, I want to schedule a meeting with a contact which is integrated with my Google calendar
+As a Sherpa user, I want to schedule a meeting with a contact which is integrated with my Google calendar.

 #### View Meetings
-*User Story ID: 25*

-As a Sherpa user, I want to view my scheduled meetings with a contact

-#### Use Google Features
 *User Story ID: 26*

-As a Sherpa user, I want to use Sherpa's integrated Google features to manage my customers
+As a Sherpa user, I want to view my scheduled meetings with a contact.

 #### Create Deal
 *User Story ID: 27*

-As a Sherpa user, I want to create a deal
+As a Sherpa user, I want to create a deal .

 #### View Deals
 *User Story ID: 28*

-As a Sherpa user, I want to view my team's deals
+As a Sherpa user, I want to view my team's deals.

 #### Edit Deal
 *User Story ID: 29*

-As a Sherpa user, I want to edit a deal
+As a Sherpa user, I want to edit a deal.

 #### Close Deal
 *User Story ID: 30*

-As a Sherpa user, I want to close a deal
+As a Sherpa user, I want to close a deal.

 #### Search Deals
 *User Story ID: 31*

-As a Sherpa user, I want to search my team's deals
+As a Sherpa user, I want to search my team's deals.

 #### Sort Deals
 *User Story ID: 32*

-As a Sherpa user, I want to sort my team's deals
+As a Sherpa user, I want to sort my team's deals.

-#### Filter Deals
+#### View Assigned Deals

 *User Story ID:  33*

-As a Sherpa user, I want to filter my team's deals
+As a Sherpa user I want to view the deals that have been assigned to me.

 ### Requirements